HC-kang/TIL/Infra/README.md

     - Route Table for Public
       - associate with Public1, Public2
       - route to Internet Gateway
+    - Route Table for Private1
+      - associate with Private1
+      - route to NAT Gateway
-    - Route Table for Private
+    - Route Table for Private2
-      - associate with Private1, Private2
+      - associate with Private2
       - route to NAT Gateway

   - ACL(Access Control List)